2024 Made in Minnesota holiday gift guide

 Food & Drink

 Chip Zel Pop is my default gift item to send to others: the mixture of caramel corn, potato chips, and pretzels drizzled with caramel and chocolate is the perfect blend of sweet and salty.
-There are various sizes to choose from, from an 8-ounce mini canister to a 5-pound gift tin, and the website makes it easy to ship to multiple addresses.
+There are various sizes to choose from, from a 2-ounce bag to a 5-pound gift tin, and the website makes it easy to ship to multiple addresses.
 Other Funky Chunky products include chocolate covered pretzels and gourmet flavored popcorn.

 funkychunky.com